EDA-202310-SEC06-G07/LabLists-L03-G7/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

 1. Juan José Quintero Sarmiento, jj.quinteros1@uniandes.edu.co
-1. kalia Gonzalez, KaliaGonzalez@uniandes.edu.co
+1. kalia Gonzalez, k.gonzalezj@uniandes.edu.co
-1. Samara martinez, Samara-MJ@uniandes.edu.co
+1. Samara Martínez, s.martinezj@uniandes.edu.co

 [Back to top](#sample-list)